creativity and nature lover at heart

 Documenting the world around me and capturing moments in time of those I loved quickly fascinated me at an early age.
-My lifelong interest in photography began in the late '80s when my parents or grandfather would hand me the camera during holidays, family reunions, and vacations.
-I LOVED taking photos of everything.
+My lifelong interest in photography began in the late '80s when my parents or grandfather would hand me the family camera during holidays, family reunions, and vacations.
+I LOVED taking photos!
 I also loved sitting around with family and friends looking at photo albums of the past or looking through dad's National Geographics.
-None of my family were serious photographers though, so I never had any exposure to the technical side of photography during childhood.
+None of my family were serious photographers however, so I never had any exposure to the technical side of photography during childhood.

 How long have you been a photographer and educator?

-Overall 30+ year interest and over two decades of honing the craft on a more serious level.
-I began teaching professionally in 2006, so 17+ years experience as an educator.
+Overall 30+ year interest in photography and over two decades (2001-present) of honing the craft on a more serious level.
+I began teaching photography classes professionally in 2006, so nearing two decades experience as an educator.

 I picked up the camera as a young child in the late 80s, but didn't start really learning photography as a craft and art form until 2001 upon taking a black and white film darkroom class the Arkansas Museum of Fine Arts (formerly the Arkansas Arts Center).

-Since then I have been involved in various facets of the creative industries as well as education.
+Since then I have been involved in various facets of the creative industries as well as education through photography classes conferences, workshops, and travel tours.

 Do you shoot weddings?